vmware-archive/gp-r/HomePage.md

 http://lists.pgfoundry.org/pipermail/plr-general/2010-August/000441.html

 ## <a name="packages"/> Leveraging R Packages
 The trick to installing R packages in a distributed Greenplum environment is that each segment has it's own R instance running and thus each segment needs its own version of all of the required packages.
-At a high-level, the steps for installing R packages on a DCA are:
+At a high-level, the steps for installing R packages on a Greenplum instance are:

 1. Get the package tars from CRAN (`wget`)
 2. Copy the tar to all the segments on the DCA (`gpscp`)